portainer/portainer-docs/docs/v2.0-be/ad/traefik/rp-traefik.md

    data:
 </code></pre>

-4. Before you can deploy, you need to customize this labels to match with the URL that you want.
+4. Before you can deploy, you need to customize these labels to match the URL that you want.

 <pre><code>- "traefik.http.routers.frontend.rule=Host(`portainer.yourdomain.com`)"</code></pre>